mwain99/StockAnalyser/README.md

 ### Known Issues with Provided Input Files

 When sourcing S&P 500 constituent lists from third parties, be aware that **tickers change over time** as companies rebrand or restructure.
-The corrected file `data/stocks_list.csv` has already been validated and fixed.
-If you supply your own list, the pipeline will validate it automatically and report any problems before fetching data.
+The corrected file `data/stocks_list_corrected.csv` has already been validated and fixed.
+If you supply your own list, the pipeline will validate it if you run the --validate-ticker flag and report any problems before fetching data.

 Two specific issues were found and corrected in the original input file provided with this assessment: